Survival craft transceiver

 The SCTs used for everyday operations have a rechargeable NiCad battery, and some radios that are strictly SCTs use a non-rechargeable lithium battery pack.
-These batteries must be replaced on or before the manufactures marked expiration date.
+These batteries must be replaced on or before the manufacturer's marked expiration date.
 SCTs are required to be capable of radiating a minimum radio frequency (RF) power of 250mW (milliwatts) A switch must be provided on the SCT if the transmitter has a power excess of one watt, this will allow the operator to reduce the power to less than one watt, resulting in a reduced battery power loss.
 Along with other requirements the IMO has made it mandatory that the antenna be vertically polarized, allowing all radio antennas to be within the same plane, this ensures that the energy transfer from each radio is high.
 The IMO requires that cargo ships between 300 and 500 gross tons must carry two SCTs.
 Passenger ships carrying more than 12 passengers on international voyages, and cargo ships of 500 tons or more must carry three SCTs.

-Classification

-In lione to the ITU Radio Regulations, article 1, survival craft transceivers are classified as follows: